andrewtryder/ZNC/README.md

 ## Introduction

+I consider this plugin BETA.
+It works for me but I'm sure with the nature of a plugin like this that some things are broken.

 First, I can't emphasize enough the dangers of any type of auto-op system.
 Passwords get stolen or hacked, hosts have, at times, been spoofed or forged, etc. If you're paranoid, don't run this.
 The storage system uses plain-text for this module so, unless this is run on a secure and dedicated